 - Have the option of laminated covers that gives the book additional protection and gives a more professional look

 Conditions that would be better suited for other binding options include:

 - The book is less than 30 pages

 - The content will be frequently updated

-- You plan on disposing of book after it is no longer needed
+- You plan on disposing of the book after it is no longer needed

-- The book with need to be sent using direct mail services
+- The book will need to be sent using direct mail services

 - The book will need to lay completely flat

-The bottom line is that finishing your book with a hard cover gives it a distinguished look while helping protect it over time.
+The bottom line is that finishing your book with a hardcover gives it a distinguished look readers appreciate while helping protect it over time.
 From fiction to biographies, how-to books and everything in between, hardcover binding is a great choice for all kinds of books.

-If you are still unsure if a hardcover book is the right choice for you, call us at 1-877-649-5463.
+If you are still unsure if a hardcover book is the right choice for you and would like to learn more, call us at 1-877-649-5463.
 Our Customer Service Representatives are here to help!